-Pehkokia Woods is a 1.9 mile loop trail located near Huntington, IN and is good for all skill levels.
+Pehkokia Woods is a 1.9 mile loop trail located near Huntington, Indiana and is good for all skill levels.
 The trail is primarily used for hiking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash